algobeans/Time-Series-Forecasting/README.md

 # Time Series Analysis with a Generaized Additive Model

-To study trends for DST page views, we first used a [Python script to extract the data from a Wikipedia database](https://github.com/algobeans/Time-Series-Forecasting/blob/master/scrapWiki.py).
+To study page view trends for a Wikipedia article on Daylight Saving Time, we first used a [Python script to extract the data from a Wikipedia database](https://github.com/algobeans/Time-Series-Forecasting/blob/master/scrapWiki.py).
 Next, we used a GAM package called *Prophet* published by Facebook researchers to conduct our [time series analysis in Python](https://github.com/algobeans/Time-Series-Forecasting/blob/master/Time%20Series%20Analysis.ipynb).
 The package is also available in R.

 Accompanying tutorial here: https://algobeans.com/2017/04/05/laymans-tutorial-time-series-analysis